stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 **Assessment Methodology**

 - [CIS Controls Assessment Specification for CIS Safeguard 9.01](https://cas8.docs.cisecurity.org/en/latest/source/Controls9/#91-ensure-use-of-only-fully-supported-browsers-and-email-clients)
--
+- Score is based on the percentage of sampled web browser and email client software that are supported and correctly labeled as such in the Authorized Software Inventory.

 ## Safeguard 9.02	(IG1)	Use DNS Filtering Services

 The implementation of Safeguard 9.02 is a critical element in the defensive mitigations for _2023 Statewide Information Technology Control Standard_ SI-8.
+[Why this matters.](https://github.com/stateoforegon-eis-css/Oregon-CIS-Assessments/blob/main/Why-This-Matters.md#safeguard-902---use-dns-filtering-services)

 **Assessed Elements:**